emersonlebleu/tech_week_planner/README.md

 ## Disclaimer

-This tool was created to help people plan their Tech Week experience. **We are not responsible for inaccuracies.** Event times, locations, and availability may have changed since this data was compiled.
+This tool was created for me to plan my Tech Week experience. **We are not responsible for inaccuracies.** Event times, locations, and availability may have changed since this data was compiled.
 Always verify details on the official event pages before attending.

 ## Links